zhenglong1603/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd patient in Klinix.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.
-* `list` followed by `delete 2` deletes the 2nd patient in Klinix.
-* `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

 **Format 2:** `delete ic/NRIC`

 * Deletes the patient with the specified `NRIC`.
 * The `NRIC` must be valid.
-* The command works regardless of whether if the patient with the specified NRIC is displayed or not.
+* The command works regardless of whether the patient with the specified NRIC is displayed or not.

 <Box type="info" seamless>

-You can use whichever format you find convenience, but not both at the same time.
+You can use whichever format you find convenient, but not both at the same time.
 Otherwise, Klinix will give an error.

 </Box>